Sayanabha/newsia/README.md

 Supabase is PostgreSQL with a nice dashboard, a JavaScript SDK, Row Level Security, and a generous free tier (500MB database, 2GB bandwidth per month).
 We could have used Firebase, but Postgres is relational and our data is relational.
 Articles have signals.
 Signals reference articles.
 Snapshots track sentiment over time.
 Trying to do this in a document store like Firestore would have meant either deeply nested documents or a lot of manual join logic in application code.
 Postgres just handles it.
 Also, Supabase's table editor is genuinely useful for inspecting data during development without needing to run SQL every time.

-### Why Gemini 1.5 Flash?
+### Why Gemini 3.1 Flash?

-Because it's free (within rate limits), it's fast, and it's genuinely good at structured extraction tasks.
+Because it's free (within rate limits), it's fast, it's new, and it's genuinely good at structured extraction tasks.
 The "Flash" model is specifically designed for high-throughput, lower-latency tasks, which is exactly what we need when processing batches of articles.
 We're not asking it to write poetry or reason about philosophy.
 We're asking it to read a news headline and fill in a JSON form.
 Flash handles this extremely well.

 The prompt engineering here deserves a mention.
 The key insight is asking the model to respond with "ONLY a valid JSON object, no markdown, no explanation, no code blocks."
 And then parsing defensively anyway, stripping code fences in case the model gets creative.
 Trust but verify.